DarshanValand8/Evolent-Health-Project-exercise/README.md

 **NOTE**
 - This Repository also contains the video for How to run the application `Run_application.mp4`
-- Database will autometicaly create while project run AND Repository also contains database scrtpt file in case need Database.
+- Database will automatically create while project run AND Repository also contains database script file in case need Database.

 Thanks!